TommyHuang821/DeepLearning-MachineLearning/README.md

 # DeepLearning-MachineLearning

 It's a Matlab Tool for DeepLearning/MachineLearning.
-I'm not integrate them yet,so each folder (method) works individually.
+I don't integrate them yet,so each folder (method) works individually.

 # Folder (DeepNeuralNetwork)
    This tool is Deep Neural Network.